MinnaNourin/PromptCraft-AI/README.md

 👉 **[Try it here](https://promptcraft-ai-kgwbjnn4t8iuq2oztfvi6m.streamlit.app)**

 ---

-## 📌 About
-PromptCraft AI is an AI-powered prompt improver built as a practical project after completing the
-IBM SkillsBuild "Craft Precise Prompts for AI Models" certification.

-It takes your rough, vague prompt and transforms it into a clear, precise and powerful one — instantly!
+# ✦ PromptCraft AI

+## 🚀 AI That Turns Weak Prompts Into Powerful Results

+PromptCraft AI is an AI-powered prompt optimization tool that transforms vague or unclear user inputs into structured, high-quality prompts that produce better responses from large language models.

+It is built using Python, Streamlit, and the Groq API with the Llama 3.1 model.

 ---

+## 🎯 Problem

+Large language models are highly sensitive to input quality.

+Poorly written prompts often lead to:
+- Generic responses
+- Misinterpreted intent
+- Inconsistent outputs
+- Reduced usefulness of AI tools

+---

+## 💡 Solution

+PromptCraft AI acts as a **prompt intelligence layer** that refines user input before sending it to the model.

+It transforms:

+> “write about AI”

+into:

+> “Write a structured, beginner-friendly explanation of Artificial Intelligence covering definitions, applications, and key challenges.”

+---

-## ✨ Features
+## ⚡ Key Features

-- Takes any rough prompt as input
+- Converts weak prompts into optimized prompts
-- Improves clarity, structure and precision
+- Improves clarity, structure, and intent
-- Explains what changed and why
-- Guides anyone with simple 3 step instructions
-- Supports 6 prompt types:
+- Supports multiple prompt types:
   - General
   - Creative
   - Technical
+  - Academic
   - Formal
-  - Academic
   - Marketing
+- Explains improvements made to prompts

+---

+## 🧠 How It Works

+User Input → Intent Analysis → Prompt Restructuring → LLM Optimization → Improved Prompt Outpu

 ---